Ohio school board fires 7 coaches who allegedly tried to force Hebrew Israeli teen to eat pepperoni pizza

 The Canton City School District Board of Education made the decision during a special meeting following an investigation, FOX 8 of Cleveland reported.

-The family of a 17-year-old Canton McKinley High School boy, who is part of the Hebrew Israeli faith, claimed the student was threatened with extra drills and being kicked off the team for not eating the pizza.
+The family of a 17-year-old Canton McKinley High School boy, who is part of the Hebrew Israeli faith, claimed the student was threatened with extra drills for his teammates and being kicked off the team for not eating the pizza.

-Family attorney Edward Gilbert said the pork pizza was used as a punishment because the player had missed practice for an injury.
+Family attorney Edward Gilbert said the pork pizza was used as a punishment because the player had missed a nonmandatory practice for an injury.
 "What’s interesting is everyone on the team knows this child will not eat pork," he said, according to WEWS-TV in Cleveland.

 LOUISIANA HIGH SCHOOL TEACHER GIVES STUDENT HIS OWN HOES SO HE COULD GRADUATE

-The student was eventually allowed to take the pepperoni off the pizza and eat it, FOX 8 reported.
+The student was eventually allowed to take the pepperoni off to eat the pizza, FOX 8 reported.

 The incident was captured on school surveillance video.